jivy26/infiltra/README.md

 - **Network Mapping**: Conduct thorough NMAP scans (TCP/UDP) and parse the results for a detailed network structure overview.

-- **SSL Vulnerability Assessment**: Execute SSLScans across IP ranges and succinctly parse only the significant findings, streamlining the vulnerability identification process.
+- **SSL Vulnerability Assessment**: Execute SSLScans across IP ranges and succinctly parse only the significant findings.

 - **Web Server Scanning**: Utilize Nikto for scanning single or multiple IPs to uncover potential web server vulnerabilities.